srimuthurajesh/MyBooks/Science/physics.md

 - Bozeman statistics - he studies about gas molecules
 - Max Plank father of quantum physics - he told resonated energy is quantised
 - Einstein found ligh is an particle, using photo electric effect - he told light is quantised
-    -  he states light is photon which is chunk of energy
+    -  he states light is photon which is chunk of energy,massless
     - later Einstein, concluded light has duality nature both wave particle
 - Bohr told atom is quantised
 - Bose Einstein statistics